Shadang, Chenjiagang

-Shadang Village (沙荡村 (沙盪村, Shādàng Cūn)) is a town central area in Chenjiagang, Xiangshui County, Jiangsu, China.
+Shadang Village (沙荡村 (沙盪村, Shādàng Cūn)) is a town central area located in Chenjiagang, Xiangshui County, Jiangsu, China.

-On Mar 21, 2019, an explosion occurred in Tianjiayi Chemical.
-Shadang Village is about 1 km away from the plant.
+On Mar 21, 2019, an explosion occurred in Tianjiayi Chemical, a chemical plant 1 kilometer away from Shadang.

 Buildings in Shadang Village were seriously affected by the blast wave.
 Shutter doors and windows were torn out of shape.

 Residents were not evacuated as of 20:00 (UTC+8).